archywillhe/Template-Butler/README.md

 It would call `codeblock1` and `codeblock2` when `Template.TemplateName` is rendered.

-You can also pass the object instead of a string as parameter.
+You can also pass the entire object as parameter without giving it a string identifier.
 ```javascript
 var electron = fermions.lepton(function(){
     //some code here